longshorej/activator-lagom-java-chirper/DEPLOY.md

 # Deploying Chirper

-This page describes the steps required to deploy the Lagom Chirper example into [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer).
+This page describes the steps required to deploy the Lagom Chirper example into [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer).

-[Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) has the same features and functionality as the [Lightbend Production Suite](https://www.lightbend.com/platform/production), albeit packaged to run on the local developer workstation.
+[Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer) has the same features and functionality as the [Lightbend Enterprise Suite](https://www.lightbend.com/platform/production), albeit packaged to run on the local developer workstation.

 The Sandbox provides a near production-like environment to run your services on the local developer.
 It allows developers to deploy multiple services, and to run these services in the way similar to how the services will be run in the actual production environment with clustering, service location, dynamic proxying and various other features provided by the Sandbox.

-Using the Sandbox, we will also go through some of the features provided by [Lightbend Production Suite](https://www.lightbend.com/platform/production) to help operations manage and scale distributed systems.
+Using the Sandbox, we will also go through some of the features provided by [Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) to help operations manage and scale distributed systems.

 This page is written as a companion to the book [Deploying Reactive Microservices: Strategies for Delivering Resilient Systems](http://todo).
 However, if you arrive to this page without having read the book, you should still be able to follow the steps outlined by this page independent of the book.

 ## Register with Lightbend.com

 Please consider registering with [Lightbend.com](https://www.lightbend.com/account/register).
-Registration is free, and it will allow you to obtain the Community Edition of the Lightbend Production Suite.
+Registration is free, and it will allow you to obtain the Community Edition of the Lightbend Enterprise Suite.

 For a microservice based system, it's expected to have multiple instances of various services to be running at the same time.
-The Community Edition of the Production Suite allows _each_ of these services to be scaled up to three instances.
+The Community Edition of the Enterprise Suite allows _each_ of these services to be scaled up to three instances.
 As part of the feature tour below, we will be scaling the `Activity Stream` service within the Lagom Chirper example to 3 instances each.

-Once you have registered, be sure to download the ebook [Deploying Reactive Microservices: Strategies for Delivering Resilient Systems](https://todo) available free for registered user.
+Once you have registered, be sure to download the ebook [Deploying Reactive Microservices: Strategies for Delivering Resilient Systems](https://todo) available free for registered users.
 This ebook is a follow on from [Reactive Microservices Architecture](https://todo) and [Developing Reactive Microservices](https://todo), which will also be freely available to download once registered.

-## Pre-requisite
+## Prerequisites

-Please ensure the following pre-requisite is present before starting with the actual deployment.
+Please ensure the following prerequisites are present before starting with the actual deployment.

-### Operating Systems
+#### Operating Systems

 If you are using Linux or MacOS, please continue to the next step.

 If you are using Windows, please install a Linux VM, preferably `Ubuntu 16.04 LTS`.
-The Linux VM is required for running [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) on Windows.
+The Linux VM is required for running [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer) on Windows.

-If you do not wish to install a Linux VM at this stage, you will still be able to deploy the Lagom Chirper example on top of [Lightbend Production Suite](https://www.lightbend.com/platform/production) running on [AWS](#Deploying_to_AWS).
+If you do not wish to install a Linux VM at this stage, you will still be able to deploy the Lagom Chirper example on top of [Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) running on [AWS](#Deploying_to_AWS).

-### JDK 8 or Java 8
+#### JDK 8 or Java 8

 Please ensure you have either JDK 8 or Java 8 installed from either OpenJDK or Oracle.

 _If you are using Windows, please ensure either JDK 8 or Java 8 installed from either OpenJDK or Oracle is installed on the Linux VM._

-### Git
+#### Git

 Please ensure you have `git` installed since we will be cloning the Lagom Chirper example.

 _If you are using Windows, please ensure `git` is installed on the Linux VM._

+#### Maven
+[Maven](https://maven.apache.org/) is one build tool that Lagom Chirper is configured for.
+If you wish to try out the Maven support, make sure that you've [installed it](https://maven.apache.org/download.cgi).
+You'll also need to install [Docker](https://www.docker.com/).

+If you are using Windows, please ensure `mvn` and `docker` are installed on the Linux VM.

-### SBT
+#### SBT

-[SBT](http://www.scala-sbt.org/download.html) is the build tool used by Lagom Chirper example.
+[SBT](http://www.scala-sbt.org/download.html) is another build tool used by Lagom Chirper.

-If you haven't had [SBT](http://www.scala-sbt.org/download.html) installed, proceed with either installation steps for [Linux](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html) or [MacOS](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Mac.html).
+If you haven't installed [SBT](http://www.scala-sbt.org/download.html) and wish to use the SBT build of Chirper, proceed with either installation steps for [Linux](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html) or [MacOS](http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Mac.html).

 _If you are using Windows, please ensure `sbt` is installed on the Linux VM._

-### Maven
-[Maven](https://maven.apache.org/) is an another build tool that Lagom Chirper is configured for.
-If you wish to try out the Maven support, make sure that you've [installed it](https://maven.apache.org/download.cgi).

-If you are using Windows, please ensure `mvn` is installed on the Linux VM.

 ### Docker

-[Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) don't have any direct dependency on Docker.
-As such, it's possible to run both the [Lightbend Production Suite](https://www.lightbend.com/platform/production) and [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) without Docker being installed.
+[Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) and [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer) don't have any direct dependency on Docker.
+As such, it's possible to run both the [Lightbend Enterprise Suite](https://www.lightbend.com/platform/production) and [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer) without Docker being installed.

-However, Lagom Chirper requires the Dynamic Proxying feature provided by the Production Suite.
-Since the [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer) provides this feature via a Docker container thus deploying Lagom Chirper to the sandbox will require the installation of Docker.
+However, Lagom Chirper requires the Dynamic Proxying feature provided by the Enterprise Suite.
+Since the [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer) provides this feature via a Docker container, deploying Lagom Chirper to the sandbox will require the installation of Docker.
 Additionally, if you're using the Maven build of Chirper you'll also need to install Docker.

 _If you are using Windows and wish to continue with Docker installation, please ensure Docker is installed on the Linux VM._

 ## Deploying Lagom Chirper

-This section describes the steps to deploy Lagom Chirper example into [Production Suite Sandbox](https://www.lightbend.com/product/conductr/developer).
+This section describes the steps to deploy Lagom Chirper example into [Enterprise Suite Sandbox](https://www.lightbend.com/product/conductr/developer).

-### Production Suite Sandbox setup
+### Enterprise Suite Sandbox setup

-Follow the Production Suite Sandbox [installation guide](http://www.lightbend.com/product/conductr/developer).
+Follow the Enterprise Suite Sandbox [installation guide](http://www.lightbend.com/product/conductr/developer).
 The whole process should take about 15 minutes including the download times for the artefact.

 To save time, you may choose stop at the end of **Inspect the Sandbox** step, and not continue with **Loading Reactive Maps** step and beyond.